 You will be expected to submit your tutor-marked assignments (TMAs) online through the eTMA system unless there are some difficulties which prevent you from doing so.
 In these circumstances, you must negotiate with your tutor to get their agreement to submit your assignment on paper.

-TMAs are partially based on provided case studies and papers which you will need to read and understand before analysing them using the concepts and intellectual tools learnt on the course.
+TMAs are partially based on provided case studies and papers which you will need to read and understand before analysing them using the concepts and intellectual tools learnt on the module.
 You will take your examination in one of the University’s examination centres.

 To register a place on this course return to the top of the page and use the Click to register button.